 \section{Proof of the main result}

 In this section we prove \tref{main}.
 Our main tool is the stability result \tref{butterflystab} proved in the previous section.
-This tells us that if the structure of a butterfly free family is very different from that of the extremal family, then it contains much fewer sets.
-Since any new set yields an additional copy of the butterfly poset, a family with few butterflies must contain an almost extremal butterfly free family.
-To deal with families $\cF$ containing almost extremal butterfly free families $\cG$, we have to prove that most sets in $\cF \setminus \cG$ behave very similarly to the extra sets in the conjectured extremal families.
+This tells us that if the structure of a butterfly-free family is very different from that of the extremal family, then it contains much fewer sets.
+Since any new set yields an additional copy of the butterfly poset, a family with few butterflies must contain an almost extremal butterfly-free family.
+To deal with families $\cF$ containing almost extremal butterfly-free families $\cG$, we have to prove that most sets in $\cF \setminus \cG$ behave very similarly to the extra sets in the conjectured extremal families.
 We formalize this handwaving statement in the following theorem.